-- Plan contingencies ahead of time: Whenever possible, you and your ex should identify a list of close friends who could potentially look after the kids for a period of time until the exchange can be made.
+- Plan various contingencies: Whenever possible, you and your ex should identify a list of close friends who could potentially look after the kids for a period of time until the exchange can be made.
 This could be anyone from neighbors to nearby relatives.
 You might need to rely on these people in poor weather.

-- Cooperation is the key: Throughout these types of situations, it is important to remember that flexibility and working together toward a resolution is the best answer.
+- Work together toward a resolution: Throughout these types of situations, it is important to remember that flexibility and working together to find a compromise is the best answer.
 It might be easier said than done, but heated arguments do nothing but make a tough situation worse.

 It won’t be possible to identify every future challenge when you are navigating the divorce process.
 Keeping these tips in mind, however, can help you prevent some disruptions in your day-to-day life.